-If you're a secure Westminster Council tenant or an assured tenant of a housing association, you can exchange your property with another tenant living elsewhere.
+If you're a secure Westminster council tenant or an assured tenant of a housing association (contact your landlord directly), you can exchange your property with another tenant living elsewhere.
 If you don't have high priority for a move under our choice based lettings scheme or you wish to move out of Westminster, this may offer you a better way of finding another home.

 To help you swap, the government has set up HomeSwapper, a website showing thousands of properties occupied by tenants who are interested in swapping.
 If you register, you will be able to look for possible swaps on the website.
 If there are any people interested, they will send you the details.

 There are some restrictions on swapping.
 Importantly, you must get permission from your landlord before going ahead with a swap; if you don't, you could lose your home.